Workers' Party of Korea

+Officially, the WPK is a communist party guided by Kimilsungism–Kimjongilism, a synthesis of the ideas of Kim Il Sung and Kim Jong Il.
+The party is committed to Juche, an ideology attributed to Kim Il Sung which promotes national independence and development through the efforts of the popular masses.
+Although Juche was originally presented as the Korean interpretation of Marxism–Leninism, the party now presents it as a freestanding philosophy.
+The WPK recognizes the ruling Kim family as the ultimate source of its political thought.
+The WPK is organized according to the Monolithic Ideological System, conceived by Kim Yong-ju and Kim Jong Il.
+The highest body of the WPK is formally the party congress; however, in practice the real power is concentrated in the current supreme leader.
+After the 4th Congress (1961), party congresses were held irregularly roughly once per decade.
+After the 6th Congress (1980), no Party Congress was held until the 7th Congress (2016) during Kim Jong Un's tenure.
+The WPK is banned in South Korea under the National Security Act and is sanctioned by the United Nations, the European Union, Australia, and the United States.

 History

 Founding and early years (1945–1953)

 On 13 October 1945, the North Korean Bureau of the Communist Party of Korea (NKB–CPK) was established, with Kim Yong-bom as its first chairman.
 However, the NKB–CPK remained subordinate to the CPK Central Committee, which was headquartered in Seoul and headed by Pak Hon-yong.
 Two months later, at the 3rd Plenum of the NKB, Kim Yong-bom was replaced by Kim Il Sung, an event which was probably orchestrated by the Soviet Union.
 The North Korean Bureau became the Communist Party of North Korea in spring 1946, with Kim Il Sung being elected its chairman.
 On 22 July 1946, Soviet authorities in North Korea established the United Democratic National Front, a popular front led by the Communist Party of North Korea.
 The Communist Party of North Korea soon merged with the New People's Party of Korea, a party primarily composed of communists from China.
 A special commission of the two parties ratified the merger on 28 July 1946, and it became official the following day.
 One month later (28–30 August 1946), the party held its founding congress, establishing the Workers' Party of North Korea (WPNK).
 The congress elected the former leader of the New People's Party of Korea Kim Tu-bong as the first WPNK chairman, with Kim Il Sung its appointed deputy chairman.
 However, despite his formal downgrade in the party's hierarchy, Kim Il Sung remained its leader.